Part 3 in a series of tutorials on value investing : Earnings, book value, debt, growth rates and market capitalization.

 As with debt levels, this number tends to come more into focus when things go badly.
 If profits unexpectedly dry up, there may be no ‘e’ to base a p:e ratio on and investors instead will start to look at the value of a company’s assets to determine what they are still willing to pay for the company.

-Because I’m usually looking at book value in the context of a worst case scenario, I typically calculate the tangible book value, which is the book value minus any intangible assets like “goodwill” that can’t be readily converted into cash in a fire sale.
-When I speak of book value, I’m usually referring to this tangible book value number, not the more inclusive figure.
+If I’m looking at book value in the context of a worst case scenario, I typically calculate the tangible book value, which is the book value minus any intangible assets like “goodwill” that can’t be readily converted into cash in a fire sale.

 Growth Rates